sharwari09/sp19-281-mavericks/ProjectJournal.md

 6. Go APIs

-User API service has below features :
+i] User API service has below features :

  Add a new user <br/>
  Delete a user <br/>
  Update user details <br/>
  Get user by userID <br/>

+ii] Event API service has below features :

+ Register a new event <br/>
+ Delete an event <br/>
+ Get all events <br/>
+ Get an event by eventId <br/>

+ iii] EventBooking API service has below features :

+ Book a registered event <br/>

 7. Mongo DB Sharded cluster